Kilmer Goes 2 For 2

 So, when I do go to a movie, I really need it to be a great one.
 I saw Jarhead last week, and it was good, but the movie I saw last night is the one that will stick with me.
 Jarhead was good, but Kiss Kiss Bang Bang is great.

 You know how you'll watch a Val Kilmer movie sometimes, and you can almost see the contempt he feels for both the director and everyone else in the movie?
 Well in KKBB you can sometime catch a glimpse of the absolute glee he seems to have been feeling in making this movie.
 These two give razor-sharp performances that are hilarious, but never veer into caricature.
-And Kilmer, who also tore it up in Spartan, is absolutely mesmerizing as Gay Perry.
-It looks like he shed his notorious bad attitude along with the chub he's also dropped.

 This movie has a story, but I'd have to draw a chart to try to explain it.
 And it still wouldn't make a lick of sense.
 It loosely folllows the outline of a dime-store detective novel, but all you really notice is Kilmer and Downey.
 They seem to almost egg each other on, and their interplay is riveting.